i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/network/registering-a-winsock-kernel-application.md

   {
     // The WSK Provider NPI could not be captured. if( Status == STATUS_NOINTERFACE ) {
-      // WSK application&#39;s requested version is not supported }
+      // WSK application's requested version is not supported }
     else if( status == STATUS_DEVICE_NOT_READY ) {
       // WskDeregister was invoked in another thread thereby causing